SimoneCalabro/Career-Foundry---Rockbuster-Stealth-Data-Analysis/README.md

 ## Data dictionary:
 Need extra information about Rockbuster Database?

-Please refer to the Data dictionary I created.
+Please refer to the [Data dictionary](https://github.com/SimoneCalabro/Career-Foundry---Rockbuster-Stealth-Data-Analysis/blob/main/Data%20dictionary.pdf) I created.

 There you will find a detailed overview of every table, containing:

 - Primary and foreign keys
 - Columns' names
 - Columns' datatypes
-- A short description
+- Columns' description
 - Columns it links to
 - Columns it links from